openstack-archive/fuel-docs/pages/user-guide/cli.rst

   fuel env create --name MyEnv --rel 1

-by default it creates environment in ``multinode`` mode, and ``nova`` network mode, to specify other modes you can add optional arguments
+By default it creates environment in ``multinode`` mode, and ``nova`` network mode.
+To specify other modes, you can add optional arguments; for example:

 ::

-  fuel env create --name MyEnv --rel 1 --mode ha --network-mode neutron
+  fuel env create --name MyEnv --rel 1 --mode ha --network-mode neutron --net-segment-type vlan

-For changing environments name, mode or network mode exists ``set`` action
+Use the ``set`` action to change the name, mode, or network mode for the environment; for example:

 ::